Crossfire (Brandon Flowers song)

 "Crossfire" is the debut solo single from the singer-songwriter and the Killers frontman Brandon Flowers.
 Written by Flowers himself, and produced by Brendan O'Brien, it is the first single from his debut solo album, Flamingo.
 A video for the single was released on July 8, 2010, and features actress Charlize Theron.

 Release and promotion

 "Crossfire" first appeared when it was leaked online on June 11, 2010.
 On June 14, it was premiered in the UK on the Zane Lowe Show on BBC Radio 1, where Flowers also gave an interview.

 A 10-inch picture disc vinyl was released in the US on August 3, 2010, featuring an acoustic version of "On the Floor" titled "On the Floor 2.0" on the B-side.

-On the week of the August 23 Brandon Flowers was officially the most played artist on the BBC, despite only having one song available for airplay.
-Crossfire was on both the A playlist for BBC Radio 1 and BBC Radio 2.
-On September 6 "Crossfire" was No. 1 on the NME chart and remained so through September 27 for several weeks.
+On the week of the August 23, Flowers was officially the most played artist on the BBC, despite only having one song available for airplay.
+"Crossfire" was on both the A playlist for BBC Radio 1 and BBC Radio 2.
+On September 6, "Crossfire" was No. 1 on the NME chart and remained so through September 27 for several weeks.